yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 On a related note, let’s talk about presentation limits and how they affect asynchronous presentation, which moves presenting to the screen to a different CPU thread.

 Due to several factors, yuzu’s Vulkan renderer could only process up to 6 frames at a time.
 While this isn’t normally an issue on desktop, especially for users that don’t enable Asynchronous Presentation (available in `Emulation > Configure… > Graphics > Advanced`), Android, a platform that demands always using asynchronous presentation, showed us that low enough performance with the setting toggled on, regardless of OS or platform, can cause the queue of swapchain images to grow beyond the limit of 6 frames.
-Leading to a driver crash and your progress being lost.
+Thus, leading to a driver crash and your progress being lost.
 Ouch.

 {{< imgs
 	"./async.png|Feel free to test enabling it now"